 |WITS||At least 18.
 See below for more info.||888-330-9487|

 In the table above, you can see many organizations do require someone to be at least 18 years of age before they let them take the test.
-As you can also see, some organizations have policies for people under age 18.
+As you can also see, some organizations have policies for people under the age of 18.

 Different organizations handle this situation differently.
 Below is more info on those organizations that do let people under 18 take their tests.